North Germanic languages: Demographics

 The North Germanic languages are national languages in Denmark, Finland, Iceland, Norway and Sweden, whereas the non-Germanic Finnish is spoken by the majority in Finland.
 In inter-Nordic contexts, texts are today often presented in three versions: Finnish, Icelandic, and one of the three languages Danish, Norwegian and Swedish.
-Another official language in the Nordic countries is Greenlandic (in the Eskimo–Aleut family), the sole official language of Greenland.
+Another official language in the Nordic countries is Greenlandic, an Inuit language and the sole official language of Greenland.

 In Southern Jutland in southwestern Denmark, German is also spoken by the North Schleswig Germans, and German is a recognized minority language in this region.
 German is the primary language among the Danish minority of Southern Schleswig, and likewise, Danish is the primary language of the North Schleswig Germans.
 Both minority groups are highly bilingual.

 Traditionally, Danish and German were the two official languages of Denmark–Norway; laws and other official instruments for use in Denmark and Norway were written in Danish, and local administrators spoke Danish or Norwegian.
 German was the administrative language of Holstein and the Duchy of Schleswig.

-Sami languages form an unrelated group that has coexisted with the North Germanic language group in Scandinavia since prehistory.
-Sami, like Finnish, is part of the group of the Uralic languages.

-During centuries of interaction, Finnish and Sami have imported many more loanwords from North Germanic languages than vice versa.
+The Sámi languages form an unrelated group that has coexisted with the North Germanic language group in Scandinavia since prehistory.
+Like Finnish, the Sámi languages belong to the Uralic language family.
+During centuries of interaction, Finnish and Sámi have imported many more loanwords from North Germanic languages than vice versa.